As we were driving to Newport, Rhode Island with Tiny Traveler, aged 4.5. And I wondered what we would do during a weekend stopover there.

 The heated salt water pool was a treat to swim in.
 And we could step outside to sit in the sun after our swim.

-The hotel’s Salt Water Harborside restaurant has a fantastic view and good menu.
+The hotel’s Salt Water Harborside restaurant has a fantastic view and a good menu.
 But with so many places to eat in town that we didn’t get around to trying it.
 Next time I would make a point of at least having breakfast there once.

 Top Things To Do With Kids